Compliance in Uncertain Times: Franczek Radelet's Annual Hospitality SeminarOctober 21, 2016

 Adventures on Half Street...or, How the NLRB Continues to Turn Labor Law Upside Down and Inside Out

 The National Labor Relations Board, located on Half Street in Washington, D.C., continues to complicate life for human resource professionals and management-side labor lawyers.
 Recent NLRB decisions sweep aside long-established precedents, expand employee rights under the law, reign in employer handbook policies and aggressively expand the penalties that may be assessed against employers.
-Chris Johlie will review recent NLRB decisions and offer practical advice for dealing with the latest labor law developments.
+Chris Johlie reviewed recent NLRB decisions and offer practical advice for dealing with the latest labor law developments.

 Workplace Enforcement: Updates on DHS and DOJ guidance on the pre-hire, hiring, and I-9 processes